Reporting Absences – New Beginning November 5th!

 Discussion with student and vice principal.

-Vice Principal will contact parent and inform him/her that the student may be suspended upon the next late.
+Vice Principal will contact parent and inform him/her that disciplinary action will be taken which may include detention or suspension.